Contents

 Placeholder Overrides

-If you want to use your own placeholder then you can use placeholder while initialising Filter.
+If you want to use your own placeholder then you can use a placeholder while initializing Filter.

 const Filter = require('bad-words');